niplav/site/uses_this.md

 of its dependencies.
 A good example for durable software is correct C code.
 It still compiles and runs after decades of neglect, though often not without warnings (platform specific C code is of course less durable).

+As a result of this, the programs I use mostly come from the unix/linux ecosystem.

 Hardware
 --------